theodoreOnzGit/archlinuxBootstrapInstallWithConfig/README.md

 The colorscheme is slate which is as close to gruvbox as you can get without installing gruvbox.

+#### scripts

+I also have scripts with accompanying readmes which tell you in detail what the scripts do.
+And why they are there.

+These scripts contain bash functions to help you setup what's needed in archlinux.
+So that you will not be robbed completely of the arch experience, but still be able to install things without looking for what command to use.

+At least from my point of view, i was just setting up scripts to make life easier for myself when installing arch from command line.

+No installs are needed, just source each sh file.

+Scripts are located in the folders below.
+And the folders are named as steps because they remind you what you need to do in a particular order.

+Steps1-4 are crucial for an arch system.
+So go through them carefully.

 ## Table of Folders